 Now, find your magic number and start building your best backpacking meal plan with it as your guide.

-I ‘cook’ two meals a day, but all I really need to do is boil water, combine it with some ingredients, stir, and wait.
+I ‘cook’ one meal a day, but all I really need to do is boil water, combine it with some ingredients, stir, and wait.
 The rest of my backpacking food — the energy bars, nuts, fruit, jerky, candy, etc. — requires zero prep whatsoever.

-Because of my simple needs, I carry a straightforward and lightweight setup.
-My entire cooking kit — my stove, pot, spork, lighter, and fuel cartridge — all weigh around 440 grams (about a pound).
+Because of my simple needs, I carry a lightweight, minimalist setup.
+My entire cooking kit — my stove, pot, spork, lighter, and fuel cartridge — weighs under a pound.

-Remember, you can always save even more weight and time by choosing not to cook while you backpack, but this method isn’t for me.
-Hot meals after a long day of backpacking are just too rewarding to give up.
+You can save even more weight and time by bringing food that doesn’t require cooking (‘no-cook or ‘cold-soaking’ setups), but these methods aren’t for me.
+Hot meals after a long day of backpacking are something I’ll never give up.

 Cooking Gear I Recommend:

-Once you’ve calculated how many daily calories you’ll need and you’ve put together a proper cooking setup, it’s time to plan a typical day’s food on the trail – from start to finish.
+Once you’ve calculated how many daily calories you’ll need and you’ve put together a proper cooking setup, it’s time to plan a typical day’s food on the trail.

-The goal for breakfast should be to eat a light, nutrient-rich meal that gives you the energy to get moving but doesn’t weigh you down before a full day of hiking.
-Try not to frontload too many of your calories during breakfast, as you’ll always have the option to snack as you go throughout the day.
+The goal for breakfast should be to eat a light, nutrient-rich meal that gives you the energy to get moving but doesn’t weigh you down before a full day of backpacking.
+Don’t frontload too many of your calories during breakfast, as you’ll always have the option to snack as you go throughout the day.